Kalamazoo, MI (wkzo) – Help Victims of Nepal Locally with International Aid:: April 28, 2015

 Through a church contact in Muskegon, Michigan, Kaziimba was able to contact International Aid, who set to work gathering equipment and medicine right away.

 By the summer of 2010, Anderson says, “We shipped a container of medical equipment and medicines to Mityana’s largest clinic.”

 The clinic was improved by the shipment to be sure, but International Aid’s reach had extended even further than they knew.
 The clinic was a government-run facility, and when the government caught wind of the high quality of IA’s medical equipment and medicines, they were prompted to invest in the clinic, assigning a midwife and laboratory personnel to the health center.

-In just a year, the malaria problem in that region was nearly wiped out.
+In just a year, the malaria problem in th

 - What We Do